anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-07.md

 ## 1.1.
 Querying the BigLake table from the BigQuery UI

-Run the query below in the BigQuery UI; You should see the an error-
+Run the query below in the BigQuery UI; You should see the an error since you dont have the requisite row and column access-

 ```
 SELECT * FROM `apache-hudi-lab.gaia_product_ds.nyc_taxi_trips_hudi_biglake` LIMIT 2